vivaria/edisonrul.ing/docs/source/cards/vanguard-of-the-dragon.md

-# VANGUARD OF THE DRAGON
+# Vanguard Of The Dragon

 *   Sending 1 Dragon to the Graveyard is a cost to activate this monster’s effect.
 *   “Vanguard of the Dragon’s” effect that Special Summons a monster is a targeted effect.